wassupluke/wassupluke.github.io/cv.md

 ## About

-Critical care nurse with over 5 years of ICU experience across diverse high-acuity environments across the country.
-Committed to excellence in patient care, clinical education, and advancing the profession through research and innovation.
-Passionate about pursuing nurse anesthesia to provide safe, evidence-based, and compassionate care.
+Critical care nurse with nearly six years of ICU experience in high-acuity environments across the United States.
+Demonstrates a strong commitment to excellence in patient care, clinical education, and professional advancement through collaborative innovation.
+Actively pursuing nurse anesthesia to deliver safe, evidence-based, and compassionate care.

 ## Specialized in

-Care of critically ill thoracic, vascular, orthopedic, plastics, urology, ENT, oral/facial, IR-lytic procedures, and occasionally CV surgery, OB, neurosurgery, and medical patients.
+Care of critically ill patients from a wide range of surgical and medical specialties, including thoracic, vascular, orthopedic, plastics, urology, ENT, oral and maxillofacial, and interventional radiology procedures such as lytic therapy.
+Additional experience with cardiovascular surgery, neurosurgery, trauma, and complex medical cases.

 ## Research interests

 Alcohol withdrawal, traumatic brain injury management, ICU delirium, enhanced clinical education, sport and performance physiology, integrated bedside technologies, and leveraging AI in healthcare.

 ## Education